lokingwei/tspl-printer-php/readme.md

-## About TSLP PHP Printer
+## About TSPL PHP Printer

-This is php implementation for TSLP type label Printer.
+This is php implementation for TSPL type label Printer.
 This project used most of the component from [Mike42/escpos-php](https://github.com/mike42/escpos-php).
 Credits goes to him.